raquelcolares/Design-Pattern-Project/README.md

 ### Diagrams before applying Design Patterns

-The classes below illustrate the project scope before the use of Design Patterns.
+The classes of the project scope below, is illustrating the system prior to implementing Design Patterns.
+The project has four classes, that together are responsable to open, analyze, process the data and implement a classification Neural Networks Model, which predicts four types of weather; cloudy, rainy, snowy and sunny.

 <p align="center">
     <img width="900" src="https://github.com/raquelcolares/Design-Pattern-Project/blob/main/pictures-diagrams-project/Project-Scope.png">